 14.3.1 Any faculty member of the University Advisory Committee (UAC) to the Board of Trustees who is not a voting member of the Faculty Senate shall be an ex officio nonvoting member.

-14.3.2 If they are not otherwise voting members of the Faculty Senate, the faculty serving as assistant chairs of the Academic Planning Council, the Graduate Council, and the Undergraduate Coordinating Council shall sit as ex officio nonvoting members of the Senate during their terms of office.
+14.3.2 If they are not otherwise voting members of the Faculty Senate, the faculty serving as assistant chairs of the Academic Planning Council, the Graduate Council, and the Baccalaureate Council shall sit as ex officio nonvoting members of the Senate during their terms of office.

 14.3.3 The supportive professional staff member of the University Council shall serve as an ex officio nonvoting member.